mountaintofu/dotfiles/README.md

 This is a repository to keep track of what I've done to my system.

 ![](	/../main/screenshots/Screenshot_2025-12-06_09-25-18.png)

+Put the themes into _/usr/share/themes/_ and icons to /usr/share/icons/_

 - TNO* theme.
 - xfce4-panel, genmon scripts* (_windowTitle.sh_, _vtec.sh_, _batteryBar.sh_, _presentationMode.sh_).
 - yay + zsh + oh-my-posh (_minimal-tokyo.omp.json_*).